fullstackDaniel/browserbase-claude-code-stagehand/README.md

 # Test-Driven Development with Browserbase, Stagehand and Claude Code

+## 🎓 AI Insiders Club Edition

 **🤖 Sponsored by Browserbase**: Sign up today ► https://browserbase.plug.dev/ekNRhob

 **🎥 Watch the Episode**: [How to Reduce 90% of Errors with Claude Code](https://www.youtube.com/watch?v=5jPQNDu_iJA)

-Learn how to reduce 90% of errors using Test-Driven Development with AI-powered testing.
-This repository contains free resources from Episode 9 where we build a Color Mixer app using TDD methodology with Stagehand's natural language testing framework.
+Welcome Insiders!
+This enhanced repository contains exclusive learning materials and the complete test suite from Episode 9.
+Learn how to reduce 90% of errors using Test-Driven Development with AI-powered testing and Stagehand's natural language testing framework.

 ## 📦 Repository Structure